OWASP/Software-Component-Verification-Standard/en/0x04-Assessment_and_Certification.md

 ### The Role of Automated Verification

-Whenever possible, automation should be used to verify the practices detailed in SCVS in order to increae efficiency and accuracy.
+Whenever possible, automation should be used to verify the practices detailed in SCVS in order to increase efficiency and accuracy.
 Some practices cannot be verified through automation.
 However, for the practices that can, automation is encouraged if the results can be validated through other means.